Braverman’s language on Albanians ‘exacerbating fragile situation – Tory grandee

 Sir Roger Gale condemned rhetoric used by the Home Secretary, who has frequently singled out Albanians after their numbers crossing the Channel in small boats spiralled.

+It comes as Ms Braverman met European counterparts in Brussels to discuss how to tackle the migrant crisis.

-It came after Albanian ambassador to the UK Qirjako Qirko told MPs that children from his country were being bullied in UK schools due to a “campaign of discrimination”.
+Sir Roger’s comments followed the Albanian ambassador to the UK Qirjako Qirko telling MPs that children from his country were being bullied in UK schools due to a “campaign of discrimination”.

 Ms Braverman last month came under fire for claiming there was an “invasion” of England by migrants crossing the Channel.